johncoxdev/transfer-student-guide/README.md

 **3. I want to meet new people & possibly make new friends**
 > JOIN CLUBS/ORGS!
 This is probably one of the most important things I will tell you for making/meeting friends.
 You can go on the [GetInvolved website](https://uh.campuslabs.com/engage/organizations) and find all the student organizations currently at UH. _Hint: You should join CougarCS_ 😉

-**4.** I'm nervous about meeting new people.
-How can I meet new people when they all know one another
+**4.** I'm shy about meeting new people.
+How can I meet new people when they all know one another already?
-> CougarCS has developed a system of ambassadors
+> CougarCS has develop a system of ambassadors!
+One man and woman have been selected to be the designated person for all new people who prefer to slowly integrate themselves.
+You can find out the ambassadors are by looking on the [CougarCS Discord](https://discord.gg/wEagwaXS7F) under the Officer's channel.

 **Course Codes:**
 | Course Code | Course Number |